-Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
+The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
 Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
-Inhalation hazard is increased at higher temperatures.
+Inhaled Inhalation hazard is increased at higher temperatures.
 Not normally a hazard due to non-volatile nature of product.
 Inhalation of oil droplets or aerosols may cause discomfort and may produce chemical inflammation of the lungs.
 Ingestion Although ingestion is not thought to produce harmful effects (as classified under EC Directives), the material may still be damaging to health of the individual, following ingestion, especially where pre-existing organ (e.g. liver, kidney) damage is evident.
 The liquid may be miscible with fats or oils and may degrease the skin, producing a skin reaction described as non-allergic contact dermatitis.
 The material is unlikely to produce an irritant dermatitis as described in EC Directives.
-Ckin Contact Open cuts, abraded or irritated skin should not be exposed to this material.
+Oldin Odnisa Open cuts, abraded or irritated skin should not be exposed to this material.
 Skin Contact The material may accentuate any pre-existing dermatitis condition.
 Entry into the blood-stream, through, for example, cuts, abrasions, or lesions, may produce systematic injury with harmful effects.
 Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
 Eye Although the material is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
 Chronic Oil may contact the skin or be inhaled.
 Extended exposure can lead to eczema, inflammation of hair follicles.
-Pigmentation of the face a warts on the soles of the feet.
-Chronic warts on the soles of the feet.
-Minoral oil Toxicity and irritation data for petroleum-based mineral oils are related to chemical components and vary as does the composition and source of the original crude.
+Pigmentation of the face and warts on the soles of the feet. • Mineral oil Toxicity and irritation data for petroleum-based mineral oils are related to chemical components and vary as does the composition and source of the original crude.
+A small but definite risk of occupational skin cancer occurs in workers exposed to persistent skin contamination by oils over a period of years.
+This risk has been attributed to the presence of certain polycyclic aromatic hydrocarbons (PAH) (typified by benz[a]pyrene).